thoughtspot/thoughtspot_tml/README.md

 # thoughtspot_tml
 Python library for working with ThoughtSpot Modeling Language (TML) files programmatically

+# NOTE ON UPCOMING V2.0.0
+If you have code based on the 1.2.0 version of thoughtspot_tml, please set your requirements within your code packages to specify

+    thoughtspot_tml==1.2.0

+The upcoming 2.0.0 release will break compatibility with the syntax of the 1.N.N. library, and will require porting work.

 ## ThoughtSpot Modeling Language
 ThoughtSpot Modeling Language (TML) is a YAML based representation of objects in ThoughtSpot.
 The TML format for each object type is documente at https://cloud-docs.thoughtspot.com/admin/ts-cloud/tml.html .